Pullbacks #

 - category_theory.limits.walking_cospan_equiv = {functor := category_theory.limits.walking_cospan_functor, inverse := category_theory.limits.walking_cospan_functor, unit_iso := category_theory.nat_iso.of_components (λ (x : category_theory.limits.walking_cospan), category_theory.eq_to_iso _) category_theory.limits.walking_cospan_equiv._proof_2, counit_iso := category_theory.nat_iso.of_components (λ (x : category_theory.limits.walking_cospan), category_theory.eq_to_iso _) category_theory.limits.walking_cospan_equiv._proof_4, functor_unit_iso_comp' := category_theory.limits.walking_cospan_equiv._proof_5}

-The functor between two walking_span
+The functor between two walking_spans in different universes.

 Equations